to-osaki/survey_piano_fingering/Papers/An_Ergonomic_Model_of_Keyboard_Fingering_for_Melod.md

 6. Weak-Finger Rule: Assign 1 point every time finger 4 or finger 5 is used.

+7. Three-Four-Five Rule: Assign 1 point every time fingers 3, 4, and 5
+occur consecutively in any order, even when groups overlap.

 8. Three-to-Four Rule: Assign 1 point each time finger 3 is immediately followed by finger 4.